List of Teen Titans (TV series) characters: Kole

 Kole (voiced by Tara Strong) is a young girl with pink hair who lives with her caveman friend Gnarrk beneath the North Pole to prevent her powers from being used for evil.
 She can transform into inanimate, indestructible crystal, enabling Gnarrk to wield her as a weapon.

 Más y Menos

 Más y Menos (both voiced by Freddy Rodriguez) are superpowered twin brothers from Guatemala and founding members of Titans East.
 They possess superhuman speed that only works if they are touching.
+They prefer to only speak Spanish, but understand English.

 Melvin, Timmy, Teether, and Bobby

 Melvin, Timmy, and Teether (respectively voiced by Russi Taylor and Tara Strong) are a trio of pre-adolescent children targeted by the Brotherhood of Evil for their fledgling superpowers.
 They first appear in "Hide and Seek".

 Melvin, the only girl in the group and the eldest of the three, can summon a giant living teddy bear named Bobby.
-Timmy throws temper tantrums which induce earthquakes and sonic booms, and Teether can eat and spit matter.
+Timmy throws temper tantrums which induce earthquakes and sonic booms, and Teether can eat and spit matter Gwen adopted mother Rocka adopted father.